plone/training/voltoaddons/01-addon-basics.rst

     export default (config) => config;

-Back to the project, you can edit ``jsconfig.json`` and add your addon:
+Back to the project, you can edit ``jsconfig.json`` and add your add-on:

 .. code-block:: json